oak99x/simple-tcp-udp-client-server-application/README.md

-# Laboratório de Redes de Computadores
-# Trabalho I - Aplicações Cliente/Servidor TCP e UDP
+# TCP and UDP Client/Server Applications

-#### Alunos:
+#### Students:
 #### Gustavo Geyer Arrussul Winkler dos Santos
 #### Mateus de Carvalho de Freitas

-## Descrição
+## Description
-Este repositório contém duas aplicações de exemplo de cliente/servidor implementadas usando os protocolos TCP e UDP.
-As aplicações são projetadas para permitir a comunicação entre um cliente e um servidor em uma rede local.
+This repository contains two example client/server applications implemented using the TCP and UDP protocols.
+The applications are designed to enable communication between a client and a server within a local network.

-## Funcionalidades
+## Features

-### Aplicação Cliente/Servidor TCP e UDP
+### TCP and UDP Client/Server Application
-- O cliente pode se conectar a um servidor (TCO ou UDP) na rede.
-- Os clientes podem enviar mensagens de chat para o servidor.
-- O servidor retransmite as mensagens para os clientes conectados, permitindo uma comunicação de chat em grupo.
+- The client can connect to a server (TCP or UDP) on the network.
+- Clients can send chat messages to the server.
+- The server retransmits messages to connected clients, enabling group chat communication.

-## Requisitos
+## Requirements
 - Python 3.x
-- Biblioteca de soquetes (socket) do Python
+- Python socket library

-## Executando as Aplicações
-- Execute o servidor correspondente (TCP ou UDP) em uma máquina da rede.
-- Execute o cliente correspondente (TCP ou UDP) em outra máquina ou na mesma máquina local para testar a comunicação.

-Obs: o host default no cliente está como `localhost`, para executar em outra maquina é necessário verificar o `IP` da maquina que o servidor será executado e editar no cliente.

-## Exemplos de Uso
-- Execute `python servidor.py` em uma máquina como servidor TCP.
-- Execute `python cliente.py` em outra máquina ou na mesma máquina local para se conectar ao servidor TCP.
+## Running the Applications
+- Run the corresponding server (TCP or UDP) on a machine in the network.
+- Run the corresponding client (TCP or UDP) on another machine or the same local machine to test communication.

+Note: The default host for the client is set to `localhost`.
+To run it on a different machine, check the `IP` of the machine running the server and update it in the client configuration.

+## Usage Examples
+- Run `python servidor.py` on one machine as the TCP server.
+- Run `python cliente.py` on another machine or the same local machine to connect to the TCP server.